International Police Education and Training Program (IPET) Overview

 Each IPET program is designed to educate and train foreign police officers in partnership with both a U.S. law enforcement agency and a university.
 While studying and practicing in the United States, IPET participants develop strategic plans detailing the changes required in their current systems to take back to their home agencies for approval and implementation.
 The IPET mentoring teams comprised of IACP, INL, U.S. law enforcement, and university subject matter experts conduct follow-up visits to the foreign partner agency, providing technical assistance to the IPET participants and their organizations during the implementation process.

-During the pilot program, a major and a colonel from the Armenian Police Department in Armenia had the opportunity to work alongside U.S. officers from the Fairfax County Police Department (FCPD) as well as academics from American University (AU) and subject matter experts from the IACP to develop change plans relating to community and intelligence led policing.
-They began their trip in the U.S. by studying subjects ranging from the rule of law in democratic societies to strategic plan with AU faculty and staff.
-They then worked with FCPD, where they were able to observe the police personnel’s interaction with and service to the community.
-The fellows then returned to Armenia where they began to implement these plans with mentoring from the IACP and FCPD.
+In 2012, Armenia served as an important test case for the viability of the program.
+As part of that first IPET project, a Major and a Colonel from the Armenian Police Department had the opportunity to work alongside U.S. officers from the Fairfax County Police Department (FCPD) as well as academics from American University (AU) and subject matter experts from the IACP to develop change plans relating to community-based and intelligence-led policing.
+The Armenian officers began their trip in the United States by studying subjects ranging from the rule of law in democratic societies to strategic planning with AU faculty and staff.
+After learning policing theories and principles in an academic setting, the officers worked with FCPD where they observed the police interacting with and serving the community.
+The Armenian officers then returned to Armenia to implement their change plans with follow-up visits and mentoring from the IACP and FCPD.

 For more information, contact Lesley Milner at firstname.lastname@example.org.